Form 8594 Instructions: What You Need to Know

 It's very important to classify assets right when filling out Form 8594.
 We want to help you know about the different types of assets.

-Class I: Cash and Cash Equivalents
+Class I Assets: Cash and Cash Equivalents

 Class I assets are things like checking and savings accounts.
 They also include money market funds and other easy-to-use cash-like things.

-Class II: Actively Traded Securities
+Class II Assets: Actively Traded Securities

 Class II assets are things like stocks and bonds.
 These are things that are bought and sold often on markets.